Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Additional implementation details

+Because Proposition 4.1 of \citet{gao2023uncertainty} only holds for fixed number of methods/agents/players, we illustrate the ``conservative'' CIs in Figure \ref{fig:tournament}C. We repeat this procedure for each UQ method to establish CIs for all strength ranks.
+We refer interested readers to \citet{gao2023uncertainty} for further details.
 The algorithm we use to estimate strength scores employs a regularization parameter, which we take as $a=0.1$ in the main body of the paper.
 Table \ref{tab:tournament_sensitivity}, which repeats the analysis of Figure \ref{fig:tournament}C for varying $a$, indicates that the rank order of our Bradley-Terry results is not sensitive to this choice.